 A 2013 study reported that about half of patients seeking treatment for addiction met the diagnostic criteria for post-traumatic stress disorder.

-Left untreated, the symptoms of PTSD can be severe and they can include some of the following:
+Left untreated, the symptoms of PTSD can be severe and can include some of the following:

 - Overwhelming guilt and shame

-Treatment for PTSD can be extremely effective in helping people cope with their trauma and living a productive, happy life.
-It’s also important to share the message that there is no shame in battling this mental illness.
+Treatment for PTSD can be extremely effective in helping people cope with their trauma and live a productive and happy life.

 Here are 8 Movies About PTSD